Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Alston Market Cross

-PARISH COUNCILS form the tier of local government closest to the communities they represent; they are the “third tier” in counties such as Cumbria which have district as well as county councils.
+PARISH COUNCILS form the tier of local government closest to the communities they represent.
 They have surprisingly wide discretionary powers, but very small budgets available to exercise them.
+Unitary authorities such as ours (Westmorland and Furness) are the higher tier.

-ALSTON MOOR PARISH COUNCIL looks after the easternmost part of Cumbria, high in the North Pennines, bordering Northumberland and County Durham.
-Its eastern situation, isolated from the main part of the county, is reflected in its inclusion in both the diocese of Newcastle, and the North Pennines Area of Outstanding Natural Beauty.
+ALSTON MOOR PARISH COUNCIL covers the easternmost part of Cumbria, high in the North Pennines, bordering Northumberland and County Durham.
+Its eastern position, isolated from the main part of the unitary authority, is reflected in its inclusion in both the diocese of Newcastle, and the North Pennines Area of Outstanding Natural Beauty.

-leThe Parish Council acts as a consultee and lobbying force with our local council Westmorland & Furness, putting forward the wishes and needs of the community.
-They also take a lead in pressing local interests in all aspects of life on Alston Moor.
-The proposal to close the hospital beds and setting up of the replacement local services have been major examples.
-However, in many less conspicuous ways, in exerting influence on all sorts of other bodies, the Parish Council acts as a spokesperson and torchbearer for the people of Alston Moor.
+We also take a lead in furthering local interests in all aspects of life on Alston Moor.
+In many less conspicuous ways, in exerting influence on all sorts of other bodies, the Parish Council acts as a spokesperson and torchbearer for the people of Alston Moor.

 Alston Moor Parish Councillors